 Waku Waku Sonic Patrol Car (1991) – A lot of kiddie rides are fairly lame but Sega gave a couple of them Sonic level upgrades with this and the following title.
 Granted, the games are still basic since the target audience was small children (that said, as this video shows, adults could fit into the ride):

-Segasonic Cosmo Fighter Galaxy Patrol (1991) – For the second kiddie ride to star the mascot, they went a little more exciting as you play a vertical scrolling shooter.
+Segasonic Cosmo Fighter Galaxy Patrol (1991) – For the second Sonic-infused kiddie ride, they went with a little more excitement as you play a vertical scrolling shooter (or shmup as it is often called).
 Sonic pilots a spacecraft that could not only shoot but punch enemies into oblivion.
-Its no Raiden but it still fits the bill:
+Its no Raiden, but it still fits the bill:

-Sonic The Hedgehog 1 & 2 (1991/1993) – Thanks to Sega’s own answer to the popular PlayChoice-10 known as the Mega Tech (also the Mega Play, which featured fewer cartridge slots) arcade patrons could experience Sonic The Hedgehog without owning the home console.
-Mega Tech’s are rare depending on the region however, the cabinet never attaining the same level of popularity as Nintendo’s solution at the time.
+Sonic The Hedgehog 1 & 2 (1991/1993) – Thanks to Sega’s own answer to the popular PlayChoice-10, select original Genesis/Mega Drive titles were available as coin-op arcade games.
+This was known as the Mega Tech (also the Mega Play, which featured fewer cartridge slots) so that arcade patrons could experience Sonic The Hedgehog without owning the home console.
+Mega Tech’s are rare depending on the region, with the cabinet never attaining the same level of popularity as Nintendo’s console-to-arcade solution in the US – but it did well in Europe, where the Sega name would frequently outperform the Big N.

 UNRELEASED: Segasonic Bros. (circa 1992) – A recent discovery showed that a puzzle game based on the Segasonic idea was in the works and by Bubble Bobble creator Fukio Mitsuji.
-The game didn’t test very well so ended up in the dustbin; fortunately it was
+The game didn’t test very well so ended up in the dustbin until it was discovered by collectors these many years later.
+The prototype was brought to CAX 2018 by ShouTime, CEO of exA-Arcadia, where I got a chance to play it…I wasn’t any good at it though:

-Segasonic The Hedgehog (1993) – The release of Sonic The Hedgehog was a huge boon to Sega on the home side and since they were a major player in arcades as well, it made sense to give Sonic his own arcade outing.
+Segasonic The Hedgehog (1993) – The release of Sonic The Hedgehog was a huge boon to Sega on the home side and since they were a major player in arcades as well, it made sense to give Sonic his own official arcade outing.
 This brought us the unique Segasonic The Hedgehog title which featured more detailed, isometric graphics running on their 32-bit System 32 hardware.
 Using trackballs to control the action, it also had support for 3 player co-op, where additional players could be the little known characters Ray and/or Mighty.
+That said, this quite tough and it never made the same kind of splash for arcades that the character did for consoles.

 Segasonic Popcorn Shop (1993) – Sonic worked when combined to sell a kiddie ride so why not an interactive popcorn vendor?
 That’s right – play an arcade game where Robotnik is trying to steal your popcorn; end up getting real popcorn from it.
-This used a special hand-crank controller for the game portion of it.
+This used a special hand-crank controller for the action.

 Sonic The Fighters / Championship (1996) – After the Segasonic line was given some time to breath on the market, Sega decided to take the character in a different direction – down the road of a 3D fighter.
 The company was well known for Virtua Fighter so one can see the sense out of putting your iconic mascot into such a game.
-That said, this one was never held in high regard by the market.
+That said, this one was never held in high regard by the market, not becoming Sega’s Smash Bros...but perhaps being an influence towards that idea for Nintendo.

 Sonic & Sega All-Stars Racing Arcade (2011) – After Sonic Championship failed to ignite sales, Sonic took a long hiatus from the arcade market, apart from occasional cameos.
 That would change 15 years later when he once again became the star of an arcade title, this time a casual racing game based on a port of a home console release.
 There were some differences between ports in terms of performance and a few pieces of content, otherwise it stood out for the color-changing cabinet design and the option to include a ticket dispenser.

 Sonic Athletics (2013) – If you haven’t heard of this one before then no worries – as an attraction for the Tokyo Joypolis, it was never developed to be a wide arcade release.
-It is interesting in that it seems to have set the stage for the recent Mario & Sonic Olympics game we’ll get into in a moment.
+It is interesting in that it seems to have set the stage for the recent Mario & Sonic Olympics game that we’ll get into in a moment.
+Here, players run on a treadmill as they compete on the track

-Sonic Dash Extreme (2015) – Arriving at games which are currently being sold and manufactured, Sega has gladly been making use of the Sonic image an character across several games.
-That includes redemption pieces like Sonic Blast Ball; air hockey tables; basketball games and a videmption game based upon a mobile endless runner title that is more commonly known as Sonic Dash.
+Sonic Dash Extreme (2015) – In recent times, Sonic has found his way into a variety of arcade products, including both redemption & sports pieces like Sonic Blast Ball; air hockey tables; and basketball games.
+As of 2021, the Sonic-themed air hockey and basketball machines are still available new.
+Back in 2015, they released a videmption game based upon the mobile endless runner title that is more commonly known as Sonic Dash.
 The ‘Exteme’ arcade build kicks it up a few notches by offering a huge 55″ screen and a unique, oversized D-pad controller.
-While this can be set to “Amusement Mode” so it plays like a regular arcade game without tickets, I’m not aware of any locations out there that use the setting.
+While this could be set to “Amusement Mode” so it plays like a regular arcade game without tickets, I’m not aware of any locations out there that used the setting.

-Mario & Sonic At The Rio 2016 Olympic Games Arcade Edition (2016) – The most recent hedgehog appearance to arcades just arrived a few weeks ago as Sega Amusements began shipping this title to venues worldwide.
-Taking a vibe from the old Track & Field games, this Sonic game has the most unique control scheme out of all the titles mentioned here, providing exergaming entertainment based on some of the most recognizable video game characters around.
-The game is available in 2-player and 4-player editions, both sporting vertically mounted 55″ screens but the 4 player version comes with an additional display above each cabinet and a camera system.
-As such it works better for tournament style play.
+Mario & Sonic At The Rio 2016 Olympic Games Arcade Edition (2016) – When I originally published this story, this title had begun shipping just a few weeks prior to Sonic’s 25th anniversary.
+Taking a vibe from the old Track & Field games, this Sonic game has the most unique control scheme out of all the titles mentioned above, providing exergaming entertainment based on some of the most recognizable video game characters around.
+The game was available in 2-player and 4-player editions, both sporting vertically mounted 55″ screens but the 4 player version came with an additional display above each cabinet and a camera system.
+As such, it worked better for tournament-style play.

 So that’s a wrap for now – which one of these titles is your favorite?